 offer "rent to own" programs and if so, how do they work.

 "Rent to own" is a great tool for attracting tenants and increasing return on investment.
 With our program the monthly rent is increased by $100 - $200 to cover the option to purchase.
 A purchase agreement is attached to the lease which sets the terms for the purchase of the property should the tenant choose to exercise the option prior to the expiration of the lease.
 The landlord may not sell the property to anyone else, but earns an extra $100 - $200 a month.
 If the tenant does not buy the property, the landlord keeps the extra rent.
 If the tenant does buy the property, the landlord normally nets more for the property than normal due to the lower cost of the sale and strong purchase price.
 The tenant benefits from locking in today's price and building equity through the rent payment and possibly market appreciation.
 They also get to know the house because they are living there.

 What if I decide to sell the property?

 You can sell your property at any time.
 We can help you market the property, if you'd like.
 We have the lowest full service rates and one of the most comprehensive marketing programs in the area.
 For more information on our full service, discount brokerage programs, click on the Sellers link.

 do you advertise the properties and how much will it cost?

-We use the major national and local real estate sites to attract qualified tenants.
-In addition to the major sites below, we place advertisements on the Multiple Listing System, which gets the property on local real estate company's search engines.
+We use major national and local real estate sites to attract qualified tenants, such as the ones listed below.
+In addition, we may place advertisements on the Multiple Listing System, which gets the property on local real estate company's search engines.
 Anyone searching on the major broker sites, CBSHome.com, NP Dodge.com and our site will find your house!
 Best of all, the advertising costs you nothing.